Learn How High-Impact Channel Incentive Programs can lead to Mutual Vendor/Partner Success

 Although SPIFFs and rebates do gauge revenue, they should not be your only means of partner motivation.

-Here are some of the many examples associated in pre-sales incentives that:
+Here are some of the many examples associated with pre-sales incentives that:

 - Providing partners with warm leads